Do you think your house needs underpinning?

-Before we get into whether you need underpinning, let’s quickly check out what underpinning is.
+Before we get into whether you need underpinning, let’s quickly check out what underpinning of a house is.

-Underpinning is adding extra footings beside and under your house so that your house is supported on soil deeper than your home currently is founded.
-The purpose of underpinning is to make your footings more stable, stronger and less likely to be move in future.
+The purpose of underpinning is to make your footings more stable, stronger and less likely to be move in the future.

 Underpinning work is normally done by a professional building company that specialises in underpinning – but underpins can be installed by a competent home builder almost as easily.